stfc/PSyclone/doc/developer_guide/psy_data.rst

     any parameters, but the static ``PREFIX_PSyDataType`` instance can be used to store the name and number of variables if required.
 This will be followed by calls to ``ProvideVariable``, which is described above.
+    This call is not used if no variables are provided.

 .. method:: PostEnd(this)

     This method is the last call after an instrumented region.
 It indicates that all variables have been provided.
+It will always be created, even if no variables are to be provided.

     An example of a library using PSyData is included in PSyclone in the directory ``.../lib/extract/netcdf``.
 This library is used to extract